 Good job with the previous step!
 Since the initial setup is up and running you are ready to create your first Zeustrak campaign.

-Go to the main menu > Campaigns section an press the New Campaign button.
+Go to the main menu > Campaigns section and click the New Campaign button.

 The campaign settings page consists of four tabs: General, Destination, Filters, User Access.
 Let's explore them one by one.